 So, can huskies eat chicken?
 Yes, huskies can eat chicken, both cooked and raw.
 But when feeding your husky raw chicken, further precaution must be taken to reduce the risk of salmonella or other issues from happening.

-Huskies, however, are sensitive eaters and can be upset easily by certain diets and foods.
-This article will explain how you can safely incorporate chicken into their diet.
+However, many huskies can be upset easily by certain diets and foods, which does relate to chicken.
+This article explains how you can safely incorporate chicken into your husky’s diet.

 Can Your Husky Eat Chicken?

 Yes, he can, but maybe he shouldn’t.
 Every husky is different.

 Chicken has long been a dog’s favorite treat or main meal, and the protein absorbed from chicken is extremely important for building a strong, healthy body.
 But is it ok for every breed?

 When it comes to Siberian Huskies, their sensitive stomachs and wacky eating habits are a hot topic for all the owners out there.
 And something that you would assume is perfectly fine, like chicken, isn’t so straightforward.

 Although chicken is widely used, bland and easily digestible, it’s actually still classed as an allergen, and can affect huskies negatively.
 Now, this isn’t the case for all huskies out there, but it’s something important to remember.

 It’s best to do a chicken test: